Bates v. State Bar of Arizona: Background

 The ad was clearly labeled as an advertisement, and gave the downtown Phoenix address and phone number of the clinic.

-In 1976, the State Bar of Arizona categorically forbade lawyers in that state from advertising their services.
-The State Bar initiated disciplinary proceedings against Bates and O'Steen, beginning with a hearing at which the validity of the rule would not be decided, but at which the pair could introduce evidence in support of overturning the rule.
-The disciplinary committee that conducted the hearing recommended that Bates and O'Steen be suspended for not less than six months.
+In 1976, the State Bar of Arizona generally forbade lawyers in that state from advertising their services.
+The State Bar initiated disciplinary proceedings against Bates and O'Steen, beginning with a hearing before a Special Local Administrative Committee, which recommended that Bates and O'Steen be suspended from the practice of law for not less than six months.
+Upon review by the Board of Governors of the State Bar, the Board recommended that they only be suspended for one week each, since "[their] act... was undertaken as an earnest challenge to the validity of a rule they conscientiously believe to be invalid".
 The pair asked the Arizona Supreme Court to review the proceedings, and specifically contended that the absolute ban on lawyer advertising violated the Sherman Antitrust Act and the First Amendment.
 The court rejected both claims.
-The Sherman Act did not apply, the court ruled, because regulating the practice of law was an act inherent to the State of Arizona as sovereign.
+The Sherman Act did not apply, the court ruled, because regulating the practice of law was an act inherent to the State of Arizona as sovereign, thus falling within the state-action exemption to the Sherman Act.
 Although the U.S. Supreme Court had recently ruled that, under the First Amendment, pharmacists could not be forbidden from advertising the prices of prescription drugs, the court reasoned that lawyer advertising was entitled to special considerations that took such speech out of the realm of First Amendment protection.
 Nevertheless, the court reduced the sanction against Bates and O'Steen to censure only because it felt that the advertising was "done in good faith to test the constitutionality" of the ban on lawyer advertising.
-A dissenting justice on the court believed that the ban on lawyer advertising impinged on the public's right to know about the activities of the legal profession, and concluded that the ban violated the First Amendment.
+Dissenting, Justice William A. Holohan believed that the ban on lawyer advertising impinged on the public's right to know about the activities of the legal profession, and concluded that the ban violated the First Amendment.

-The U.S. Supreme Court concluded it had appellate jurisdiction over the case and set a date for oral argument.
+The U.S. Supreme Court concluded it had appellate jurisdiction over the case.
 William C. Canby, Jr. argued for the appellants John Bates and Van O'Steen in the Supreme Court.
 At the time, Canby was a professor of law at Arizona State University; he would later be nominated and approved as a judge on the United States Court of Appeals for the Ninth Circuit.
 John Paul Frank argued for the appellee, the State Bar of Arizona.
-Frank was a partner in the Phoenix law firm of Lewis and Roca, and also argued for the defendant in the case of Miranda v.
+Frank was a partner in the Phoenix law firm of Lewis and Roca, and was previously on the brief for the petitioner in the case of Miranda v.
 Arizona.
-Solicitor General Robert Bork argued on behalf of the U.S. government.
+Deputy Solicitor General Daniel M. Friedman argued on behalf of the U.S. government, urging the Court to hold Arizona's ban on attorney advertising unconstitutional under the First Amendment.